TYPO3-extensions/sphinx/Documentation/Introduction/Index.rst

 .. only:: latex or missing_sphinxcontrib_youtube

-	This extension lets you build documentation projects written with Sphinx_ (the Python Documentation Generator used by the TYPO3 documentation team for all official documentation) from within the TYPO3 Backend.
+	This extension lets you build documentation projects written with Sphinx_ (the Python Documentation Generator used by the TYPO3 documentation team for all official documentation) from within the TYPO3 backend.
 	Watch `5 min tutorial video`_.

 .. only:: html and not missing_sphinxcontrib_youtube

-	This extension lets you build documentation projects written with Sphinx_ (the Python Documentation Generator used by the TYPO3 documentation team for all official documentation) from within the TYPO3 Backend:
+	This extension lets you build documentation projects written with Sphinx_ (the Python Documentation Generator used by the TYPO3 documentation team for all official documentation) from within the TYPO3 backend:

 	.. youtube:: YeGqHMDT7R8
 		:width: 100%